 You can make Monstera grow faster by keeping them clean

-Keeping your monstera dust-free is one of the least sexy but most effective ways of convincing your monstera to put out more leaves.
+Keeping your monstera dust-free is one of the least sexy ways of convincing your monstera to put out more leaves.

 This is the time you can crack out that pretty mister you bought – although I’ve never found a pretty one.
 I use amber glass spray bottles because I love functional decor.